Deano5aurs/darktide/README.md

 # Darktide
-Darktide is a currently HEAVY work in progress.
-Hope for this to be full by the middle of this year :D
+Darktide is a currently a HEAVY work in progress.
+This repository will be updated *hopefully* daily.

 > Current progress?
 Absolutely none :D